xzzz3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete customer by providing the required info (name, address, phone number)
+1. User requests to delete customer by providing the required info (nameCustomer, address, phoneCustomer number)
 2. FoodOnWheels deletes the customer

     Use case ends.